contiv/auth_proxy/README.md

 CCN's future end-to-end testing will cover a real `ccn_proxy` binary talking to a real `netmaster` binary so there's no point duplicating that here in our own testing.

-The tests are currently in the process of being containerized and will be responsible for starting up and tearing down their own datastores and so on.

 ## Local Development